apekshapriya/hands_segmentation/README.md

 ## Model

 The finetuned model's checkpoint can be downloaded from [here](https://drive.google.com/drive/folders/1JOtbVFlDaT3o7zouKz47j-fND0DmQvcz?usp=sharing).

-The model is based on architecture of DeepLabV3 with resnet50 backbone model originaly trained on COCO dataset for seemantic segmentation.
+The model is based on architecture of DeepLabV3 with resnet50 backbone originaly trained on COCO dataset for seemantic segmentation.
 This model is chosen after thorough research and comparison of other pretrained models and repositories.

-The training logs for the best model is given in the log dir.
+#### Note
+The config file is given to configure paths and models hyperparameters for prediction, training and testing.

-### To get the Predictions from the model on test images:
+## Predictions from the model on test images:

 #### Update the following args in config.py